Content Marketing KPIs: Setting SMART Goals for B2B Teams

 They also provide justification for budget.
 When leadership asks why you’re investing in content, you can point to specific targets and expected outcomes.
 And they create accountability, because you can’t improve what you don’t measure.

-Building a SMART goal framework for content marketing
+How to build a SMART goal framework for content marketing

 SMART goals follow a specific framework that ensures goals are actually achievable and